TeamJM/journeymap-api/readme.md

 ```

-Optional: You can put the `journeymap-api-*-examplemod.jar` in your runtime mods directory (usually `/run/mods`)
+1. Optional: You can put the `journeymap-api-*-examplemod.jar` in your runtime mods directory (usually `/run/mods`)
 to see the Example Mod code in action.

-# How to write a plugin for the JourneyMap API in your mod. #

-Here is the recommended approach:
+Here is the recommended approach to writing a plugin:

 1. Write a class that implements the JourneyMap *[journeymap.client.api.IClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientPlugin.java)* interface (like '[ExampleJourneymapPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/example/mod/client/plugin/ExampleJourneymapPlugin.java)')
     - Annotate the class with *[@journeymap.client.api.ClientPlugin](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/ClientPlugin.java)* so that JourneyMap can find and instantiate it